dhevanthareza/flutter-jett-boilerplate/README.md

 - Repository, use it for getting data from external data
 - External Data, use it for connecting to external resource data

+# Logging
+for easy reading please use Logger().v, Logger().d or anything else you can see on https://pub.dev/packages/logger

 # How to build
 1. To build dev app use `flutter build apk`
 2. To Build prod app use `flutter build appbundle`